d3/d3/index.markdown

       dataKey: function(d) { return d.id; }
     });
 {% endhighlight %}

-If no join is specified, then the default join is by index.
-The data for which there is no corresponding key in the nodes become the enter selection, and the nodes for which there is no corresponding key in the data become the exit selection; the remaining nodes and data that share keys become the default update selection.

 To continue the previous example of a multiple-choice test, here is the skeleton code to update the state of the document to match the array of questions: